jazenwong/wong-blog/_posts/alchemy/2020-04-11-prologue-challenging-coca-cola.markdown

 ## Summary:

 "Logical" thinking often isn't applicable in marketing and design.
-For example, if you were tasked with making a competitor to Coke, strict "logical" may sound something like:
+For example, if you were tasked with making a competitor to Coke, strict "logical" thinking may sound something like:

 > <strong>"We need to produce a drink that tastes nicer than Coke, that costs less than Coke, and that comes in a really big bottle so people get value for money." (page ix)</strong>